Before you respond

 Signs to slow down

-- The code appears in an unexpected message, flyer, invoice, parking notice, or package note.
+- The code appears in an unexpected message, flyer, invoice, parking notice, court notice, or package note.

 - It sends you to a page asking for login, payment, identity, or card information.